 Some people seem disappointed at first because the material does not directly address their attractions.
-However, laying a good foundation is necessary before one addresses the deeper issues.
+However, laying a good foundation is necessary before one focuses on the deeper issues.
 Encourage them to trust God’s leading as they work recovery one step at a time and as He brings them insight gradually.

 If you and the overcomer get stuck, you can shut yourself up alone with God, explain the difficulty, and await His answer.
 You will need to be Spirit-led so you can teach your overcomer to be Spirit-led.

 Before you begin, you and your overcomer should read through the Outline of the Keys (link), so you will know what to expect.
 Not everyone completes all five Units.
 Some people gain freedom after only one or two Units.
 Instant deliverance is rare, though it does happen.
 Most overcomers find that recovery is a process of two steps forward and one step back.
 Most do not overcome this easily.
-Weeks of calm, steady growth in the Lord can be interrupted by fierce temptation.
+Weeks of calm, steady growth in Christ can be interrupted by fierce temptation.

 The first few weeks are often the hardest.
 The rate of change varies for everyone.
 Recovery often feels like withdrawal from a drug.
-It can often be compared to the Israelites who had left the flesh-pots of Egypt but not yet arrived at the Promised Land.
-Overcomers sometimes feel at first like they have given up their one source of comfort but have not yet received the blessings and benefits of overcoming.
+It can often be compared to the Israelites who had left the flesh-pots of Egypt but had not yet arrived at the Promised Land.
+Overcomers sometimes feel at first as if they have given up their one source of comfort but have not yet received the blessings and benefits of overcoming.
 Be sensitive to their feelings.
 Encourage them to lean harder on God by staying in the Word and in prayer.
 Assure them that their feelings are common to every growing Christian who is giving up a favorite sin.